zmsubin/accelerometers_pub/README.md

 2. Save the files in subfolders with the mode or other category desired.
 Move output zips to ignored input directory defaulting to "inputdata/".
 3. Run unzip.sh from the inputdata directory, adjusting paths if needed.
 4. (Optional) Adjust ModeKey.csv to customize the meta-categories of trip modes or activities.
-5. Run analyze_functionalized as a command-line python script ("python analyze_functionalized.py") to make plots for new files and print stats and summary plot.
+5. Run analyze as a command-line python script ("python analyze.py") to make plots for new files and print stats and summary plot.
 6. (Optional) Make additional custom plots using explore_analyzed in a notebook.

 **If you are checking in code** and using notebooks, make sure to restart kernel and clear outputs, or otherwise mask your location, to avoid checking in personal